 ‘The campaign has had a very positive uptake so far’ says Christian De Boer, General Manager of Jaya House Hotel in Siem Reap.
 ‘Various illustrations in Khmer explaining the longevity of plastic have been prepared and shared 1000s of times on social media.
 The same illustrations are now also used in classrooms as educational material’.

 We genuinely believe that awareness and education are important building blocks in sustainable development.
 We also appreciate that tourism arrivals is likely to continue its rapid increase in Siem Reap and Cambodia and, as such, put pressure on the local infrastructure and environment.
 There will undoubtedly be some challenges ahead, but its very positive to see more focus and increased awareness on local issues.
 Therefore, we celebrate World Responsible Tourism Day and hope the industry can play a part to ensure both travellers and locals alike will continue to enjoy Siem Reap – and destinations around the world – also in the future.

-Update: Acknowledged for their efforts and adding to Cambodia’s Responsible Tourism credentials, Sam Veasna Center won Gold for Contribution to Wildlife Conservation and Friends International’s Child Safe Movement won Gold for Responsible Tourism Campaign in this year’s World Responsible Tourism Awards at the World Travel Market in London.
+Update: Acknowledged for their efforts and adding to Cambodia’s Responsible Tourism credentials, Sam Veasna Center won Gold for Contribution to Wildlife Conservation and Friends International’s Child Safe Movement won Gold for Responsible Tourism Campaign in the World Responsible Tourism Awards 2016 at the World Travel Market in London.

 - Celebrating World Responsible Tourism Day in Siem Reap - 7 November 2016

 - Q melk – Something good for a good cause - 7 September 2015

 You might also like these articles